BIT-DA/SDCA/README.md

-# TPAMISI-SDCA
+# SDCA

-Pytorch Implementation for TPAMI manuscript ([Special Issue on Learning with Fewer Labels in Computer Vision](https://lwflcv.github.io/)): Semantic Distribution-aware Contrastive Adaptation for Semantic Segmentation.
+Pytorch Implementation for Semantic Distribution-aware Contrastive Adaptation for Semantic Segmentation.

 **Update on 2021/05/12: ArXiv Version of SDCA is available at  [this https URL](https://arxiv.org/abs/2105.05013).**